Tokyo Skytree, Tokyo's new landmark, stands 634 meters tall!

 The area surrounding the Skytree is home to a commercial facility called Tokyo Skytree Town, which not only stocks most of Tokyo's famous souvenirs, but also has numerous shops and restaurants, making it a popular tourist destination.

-At night, Skytree is beautifully lit up, making it a popular date spot.
+At night, the Tokyo Skytree is beautifully illuminated, making it a popular date spot.

-The illuminations change themes, allowing you to see a variety of different looks.
-The tree
+The illumination changes themes, offering a variety of looks.

 INFORMATION